uqnsarke/sockeye/README.rst

 Setting up the pipeline
 ^^^^^^^^^^^^^^^^^^^^^^

-The pipeline configurations are described in a YAML file
+The pipeline configurations are described in the YAML file ``config/config.yml``:

-``config/config.yml``

 ::